-Demographic and urban growth, global warming and natural resources shortage have all prompted a worldwide drive to shift towards a growth model that consumes fewer resources.
-The reinvention of our modes of management, production and consumption of resources is at the very heart of our strategy.
-And of our ambition to become the leader of the resource revolution.
+Demographic and urban growth, global warming and natural resources shortages has driven a worldwide shift towards a growth model that consumes less resources.
+The reinvention of our modes of management, production and consumption of resources is at the very heart of our strategy and therefore drives our ambition to become the leader of the resource revolution.

-This outlook requires us to collectively call our traditional models into question.
-Reinventing our modes of management, production and consumption of resources has become essential in order to rise to the challenges of cities facing climate change and the exponential growth of their populations.
-We must also address the challenges facing industry, which must incorporate sustainable growth in its activities.
+This fact requires us to collectively call our traditional models into question.
+Reinventing our modes of management, production and consumption of resources is essential in order to rise to the challenges that cities are facing, such as climate change and the exponential population growth.
+It is also essential for SUEZ to address the challenges facing our industry, which must incorporate sustainable growth in its business models.

 SUEZ, an expert in water and waste for 150 years, is fully engaged in the resource revolution.
-We call on our innovation capacity for a radically new management of resources by optimizing usages that exploit the full potential of new and digital technologies, by recycling, recovering and producing secondary raw materials and alternative resources and by supporting our customers as they make the change from a linear model that over-consumes resources, to a circular model that recycles and recovers them.
+We’ll use our capacity for innovation and a radical new approach to resource optimization which exploits the full potential of digital technologies.
+We want our innovation capacity to encourage recycling, recovering and producing secondary raw materials and alternative resources.
+We will reach that goal by supporting our customers as they change from a linear model, which over consumes resources, to a circular model, aiming to recycle and recover them for future use.

-because it aims to regenerate resources that are essential to life and the future according to the principles of the circular economy.
+Aiming to regenerate resources essential to life and to the future according to the principles of a circular economy.

-because it engages everyone who contributes, each at their own level, to better manage and secure resources for the future.
+Engaging everyone to contribute, each to their full potential, to better manage and secure resources for the future.

-A worldwide push for a growth model that consumes fewer resources
+A worldwide push for a growth model using fewer resources

-Population and urban growth are increasingly impacting the demand for water and the volumes of waste to be treated.
-They are also increasing the need for infrastructures in urban environments that are becoming denser and more complex to manage.
+Population and urban growth are impacting the need for water and the volumes of waste to be treated.
+Therefore, infrastructures in these urban environments are denser and more complex to manage.

-- 41 mega-cities will have more than 10 million inhabitants by 2030
+- 41 mega-cities will be populated by more than 10 million inhabitants

-- 40% of the world’s population will live in zones exposed to hydric stress by 2035
+- In 2030, 40% of the world’s population will live in zones exposed to hydric stress

 - The volume of urban waste will increase by 70% by 2050

-- The world’s need for water will exceed 40% of the available quantities by 40% by 2030
+- The world’s need for water will exceed 40% of what’s currently available on earth by 2030

-- 16,119 of the estimated 40,177 animal and plant species in the world could disappear, at the expense of the ecosystems
+- 16,119 of the estimated 40,177 animal and plant species in the world could disappear, putting entire ecosystems at risk

-- Estimated years when mineral resources will be exhausted (on the basis of their use in 2009)
+- Estimated time when mineral resources will be exhausted (on the basis of their use in 2009)

-In France, the law on the energy transition for green growth aims to combat wastefulness and to promote the circular economy.
-It sets several goals, such as:
+In France, the energy law is transiting to green growth and aims to combat wastefulness and promoting a circular economy.
+It sets several goals:

 - Reduce the production of waste by 10% between 2010 and 2020

-- Recover as materials 70% of the waste produced by the building and public works sector by 2020
+- Recover as materials, 70% of the waste created by the building and public works sector by 2020

-In China’s 13th five-year plan (2016-2020), “green development” is one of the prerequisites of the country’s continued economic growth.
-10 objectives out of 13 concern the environment.
+In China’s 13th five-year plan (2016-2020), “green development” is one of the pre-requisites of the country’s continued economic growth.
+10 objectives out of 13 take the environment into consideration.

 - 15% decrease in the energy intensity of the GDP

-- 18% drop in the carbon intensity of the GDP
+- 18% drop in the carbon concentration of the GDP

 - 25% decrease of fine particles in the air

-In the European Union, the new Circular Economy Package sets ambitious goals for recycling:
+As for the European Union, the new Circular Economy Package sets an ambitious goal for recycling:

-The demand for innovative economic models that are disconnected from a rise in the consumption of resources is growing significantly.
-The circular economy is one option that offers a promising outlook.
+The demand for innovative economic models, disconnected from a rise in the consumption of resources is growing.
+The circular economy offers a promising outlook.

 - $1,000 billion could be saved by reducing the consumption of virgin raw materials, according to the Ellen McArthur Foundation

-- €12 to €23 billion worth of activity would be generated for every percentage point of reduction in resource consumption, according to the Institut Montaigne
+- €12 to €23 billion would be generated for every percentage point of reduction in resource consumption, according to the Institut Montaigne

 - The global waste-to-energy market could grow at an annual rate of 6%